-In Pairwise t-Tests we described how to perform pairwise t-tests following a one-way ANOVA.
+In Pairwise t-Tests we describe how to perform pairwise t-tests following a one-way ANOVA.
 After Kriskal-Wallis, the appropriate pairwise tests are pairwise Mann-Whitney tests.

 Data Analysis Tool